apache/trafficcontrol/docs/source/api/v3/letsencrypt_autorenew.rst

 	{ "alerts": [
 		{
-			"text": "This endpoint is deprecated, please use letsencrypt/autorenew instead", "level": "warning"
-		},
-		{
 			"text": "Beginning async call to renew certificates.
 This may take a few minutes.", "level": "success"
 		}